EvanJayChou/tensorpilot/README.md

 **Key Highlights**

-- Agentic RAG is incorporated as an AutoGen agent and fetches documents with math proofs and formula sheets
+- Agentic RAG is incorporated and fetches documents from a global dataset including math proofs and formula sheets
 - Math agents converse with each other to break down and solve a user query
 - Memory retrievals based on previously solved problems further contextualize the RAG agent
+- Deployed into Azure, using Cognitive Search, AI Search, and other services including Kubernetes

 ## Tools and Software

-- AutoGen
-- LlamaIndex
-- LangChain
-- LangGraph
+- LangChain/LangGraph
 - ReAct
+- Azure
+    - Key Vault
+    - Cognitive Search
+    - Kubernetes
-- FAISS
+- Terraform

 ## Benchmarks